-Bashar Alobaidi is the Staff Assistant at the Kenan Institute for Ethics at Duke University.
+Bashar Alobaidi is the Staff Assistant at the Kenan Institute for Ethics.
 He provides information and personal assistance to visitors, callers, internal staff, and faculty regarding programs, policies, and services of the Institute.
-He assists in the arrangements of the Monday Seminar, Faculty Council and Faculty Study Group meetings.
-Bashar is originally from Iraq, having moved to the U.S. in December 2012 after getting his Dental Degree from Cairo, Egypt.
+He assists in the arrangements of the Monday Seminar, Faculty Council, and Faculty Study Group meetings.
+Bashar is originally from Iraq, having moved to the U.S. in December 2012 after getting his DDS in Cairo, Egypt.

-Christian Ferney is the Student Programs Manager at the Kenan Institute for Ethics.
-He oversees many of the Institute’s cocurricular programs, chiefly Team Kenan and Project Change.
-He also teaches a course every fall as part of the Ethics, Leadership, & Global Citizenship Focus Cluster.
+Christian Ferney is the Program Director at the Kenan Institute for Ethics.
+He oversees university-wide ethics initiatives, ethics curriculum development, and the KIE alumni network.
+In a previous role, he managed many of the Institute’s co-curricular programs, such as Team Kenan and Project Change.
 A native of Portland, Oregon, he has lived in Durham since 2003.
-He holds a B.A. in Sociology from Linfield College; he earned his M.A.
+He holds a B.A. in sociology from Linfield College; he earned his M.A.
 (2005) and Ph.D.
-(2009) in Sociology at Duke University.
+(2009) in sociology at Duke University.

-Dana Hall is the Business Manager for the Kenan Institute for Ethics at Duke University.
+Dana Hall is the Associate Director of Operations at the Kenan Institute for Ethics.
 She oversees the day-to-day financial responsibilities as well as manages personnel activities for the Institute.
-A native of Durham, NC, Dana has worked at Duke University in various administrative positions since 1979.
+A native of Durham, North Carolina, Dana has worked at Duke University in various administrative positions since 1979.